osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

       Access Denied
 ```

-The MFA requirement provides an additional layer of protection if the user's password has been compromised.
+This control provides an additional layer of protection when a user's password has been compromised.

 ---